Preparing Your Accounts Data Before Going Live on Navigator

 • Purchase ledger total outstanding balance: £Y

-This gives us a quick reconciliation point after import.
+This gives a quick reconciliation point after import.

 What We Will Do With Your Data